-Residents must purchase an annual e-permit to park free of charge at a pay parking meter in Byron Bay.
-The new pay parking scheme has replaced Resident Parking Coupons.
+Residents can purchase an annual pay parking permit to park free of charge in council's pay parking areas of Byron Bay.

-The location of pay parking car parks in Byron Bay are:
+The location of council operated car parks in Byron Bay are:

 - Main Beach Car Park (95 parking spaces / inc 5 Mobility spaces)

 - Lawson St North Car Park (135 parking spaces / inc 3 Mobility spaces)